frovaaa/D101-2025-Msc/project/prototype/README.md

 - `--target-res`: Target horizontal resolution in meters for the output voxel grid.
   - Uses bilinear interpolation to resample the input data.
 - `--bbox`: Bounding box to crop the input GeoTiff data.
-  - In target CRS if provided, else DEM CRS.
+  - In target CRS if provided
 - `--sea-level`: Elevation threshold to consider as sea level (in meters).
   - All elevation points below this threshold will be ignored.